Get more out of your monthly expenses by paying your bills with these cashback and rewards credit cards.

 1. OCBC 365 Credit Card

 Note the rebate is capped at S$80 a month but this still comes up to a hefty S$960 per year.
 Besides monthly utility bills, also earn 6% rebates on dining and online delivery, 3% on grocery shopping and online groceries and 5% on fuel charges (both local and overseas spending apply for dining, grocery shopping, and fuel charges).

 2. UOB One Card

-A card that lives up to its name, the UOB Delight Card gives you a decent rebate of 3% with a relatively low minimum spend of S$400 per month.
+The UOB One Card gives you one of the highest utility rebate at 3.3%, with a relatively low minimum spend of S$500 per month.
 This should not be too hard to achieve given that it covers the recurring bills of the 3 telcos (Singtel, StarHub, and M1), and your premium payments for Prudential Insurance policies also qualify.
 But note that the rebates are only awarded quarterly and you’ll have to clock a minimum of 5 transactions for each statement month.